 Replace the section in bold with the IP address of your own server.
 Or if you’re able to access your site with a domain name, you can use that as well.

-Step 3: Creating a “Certificate Signing Request” or CSR File
+Step 3: Creating a “Certificate Signing Request” (CSR) File

 openssl req -new -key /etc/httpd/httpscertificate/012.345.678.90.key -out /etc/httpd/httpscertificate/012.345.678.90.csr

 Again, replace the items in bold with the IP address or domain name that you settled on in step 2.
 When you run this command, the tool will ask you for some of your personal information, such as your location and organization name:

-A CA can use these details to verify that you are indeed who you say you are.
-Fill up as much information as you can.
+A CA (short for Certificate Authority) can use these details to verify that you are indeed who you say you are.
+Try to populate the fields with as much information as you can.

 Step 4: Creating the Certificate “.crt” File

 With the CSR, we can create the final certificate file as follows.
 We will now use our

 openssl x509 -req -days 365 -in /etc/httpd/httpscertificate/012.345.678.90.csr -signkey /etc/httpd/httpscertificate/012.345.678.90.key -out /etc/httpd/httpscertificate/012.345.678.90.crt

 .crt file in the location with all of our other files.
 We now know how to generate our self-signed SSL certificate.
 Here’s a screenshot of the final files in our security folder:

 Now we need to tell Apache where these files are.